Lynch08/Pands-Project2021/README.md

 5. To learn how to best optimise my time between research, programming, problem-solving and analysis.

 ### The Repository Content
-  - README File that contains a description of the dataset and its history.
+  - README File - This contains a description of the dataset and its history.
 Also includes the tools used in the completion of the project and an explanation of the code and how I proceeded to analyse the data
-  - Iris data file.
-This is the data set that was analysed.
+  - Iris data file - This is the data set that was analysed.
 This was read by the programs using the PANDAS library in python.
   - analysis.py - The program that I used in analysing and displaying the data.
 These included comments to show my understanding of the code and the were vital when documenting my analytical process.
+  - Summary file - A file that contains summary data of the data set as a whole and broken down by its variables and species.
   - Images Folder - Images of the plots, graphs, summary and others used in the project
+  - machineLearning.py - A program to show how this data set can be used as an in Machine Learning, with an example of a Machine Learning algorithm.

 ### Python and the Libraries Used
 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together. [[2]](https://www.python.org/doc/essays/blurb/) Its natural functionality has been extended by development of external libraries dedicated for specific purposes.[[3]](https://www.mygreatlearning.com/blog/open-source-python-libraries/#:~:text=Python%20Libraries%20are%20a%20set,data%20manipulation%20applications%20and%20more.)
 Below are listed several python libraries I used for accomplishment of this project.